kvirc/kvirc-scripts/monster-slap/README.md

 perhaps somewhat shocking ;) but most definitely fun and not meant to be offensive...
 Its a reality check slap.

 The reslap event is an OnHighlight event that catches a slap directed at yourself and auto-reslaps point of origin using the slap alias.
 To avoid endless loops between 2 users with reslap active, the event is protected and it only reslaps once over a certain period to avoid excess.

 #### Notable changes

+* Since version 1.2.0 it now includes a complete uninstallation trigger via /slap uninstall The unistallation routine checks if the Event or Alias editors are open and closes them, else nothing is really uninstalled.
 * Since version 1.0.3 it includes a reslap event and ability to slap self.
-* Since version 1.2.0 it now includes a complete uninstallation trigger via /slap uninstall The unistallation routine checks if the

 Currently you can use the slap alias on its own without needing to use reslap.
 This is why it is provided as a separate file to give you the choice.